-The Minister of Families, Children and Social Development has introduced Bill C-35: An Act respecting early learning and child care in Canada.
+The Senate of Canada is studying Bill C-35: An Act respecting early learning and child care in Canada.
 The bill articulates the Government of Canada's vision of a universal, Canada-wide child care program.
 It also articulates the principles that guide how the government will direct the funds.
 The bill establishes in law the National Advisory Council on Early Learning and Child Care and sets out its terms of membership and remuneration.
 Finally, the bill commits the Minister to issue an annual report on the implementation progress of the Canada-wide child care program.